hanabi/hanabi.github.io/Reference.md

 - At the beginning of the game, you start with 8 clues.
 This section only applies to situations where you climb to 8 clues in the middle of the game.
 - A player who has a turn with 8 clue tokens available may give a low-value clue because they cannot play anything (and they cannot discard because the game does not allow you to discard while at 8 clues).
 Similar to a *Double Discard* or a *Locked Hand* situation, players should not read too closely into any clues given during this state.
-- Players at 8 clues gain the special ability to save any card that they want, on **or** off chop, as long as the card is not on slot 1.
+- We agree that players at 8 clues gain the special ability to save any card that they want, on **or** off chop (as long as it would not *Lock* the other player).
 This is called an *8 Clue Save*.
-However, similar to a *Locked Hand Save*, they can only do this if there are no higher precedence clues available.
+- However, similar to a *Locked Hand Save*, they can only do this if there are no higher precedence clues available.
 See the "Allowable Stall Clues" section above.
-  - Subsequently, clues that are focused on slot 1 cards are treated as normal *Play Clues* or normal *Save Clues*.
+- If a clue is given at 8 clues that would *Lock* another player, it is treated as a normal *Play Clue* or a normal *Save Clue*.

 ### The Distribution Clue